WebStyleProduction24/startfact/wp-content/plugins/responsive-lightbox-popup/readme.txt

 *  Yes, the plugin has a built in option to share the images to the offered social accounts.
 To turn the option of, detect Lightbox plugin from the dashboard> Lightbox Settings> Social Sharing

-If there are issues with lightbox installation process, please click here to [contact us](http://grandwp.com/contact-us).
+If there are issues with lightbox installation process, please click here to [contact us](https://grandwp.com/contact-us).

 == Changelog ==

+= 1.0.9 =
+* Added a free option

 = 1.0.8 =
 * Bug fix to prevent displaying social icons as thumbnail items.